GNOME/gimp/devel-docs/HACKING.md

 # Building from git and contributing

-While packagers are expected to compile GIMP from tarballs (same for personal usage), developers who wish to contribute patches should compile from the git repository.
+While packagers are expected to compile LIGMA from tarballs (same for personal usage), developers who wish to contribute patches should compile from the git repository.